jnysteen/ByteSerializationBenchmark/README-wip.md

 It is also worth noting that `BinaryFormatter` is not only the slowest method, but also _by far_ uses the most memory.

 So - when you need to serialize an object to bytes, how should you do it?
 The overall answer seems to be _"anything but `BinaryFormatter`"_.

-If you need to serialize `string`s only, you should go with copying the `string`s directly from memory.
+If you need to serialize `string`s only, you should go with copying the `string`s directly from memory using `Marshal`.
 Otherwise, you should use [protobuf-net](https://github.com/mgravell/protobuf-net) or [MessagePack](https://github.com/neuecc/MessagePack-CSharp).

-Agenda:

-* What does this repo contain?
-    * Implementations of object-to-bytes serialization methods
-    * Benchmarks of those
-* Why does the repo contain this? (background)